subinoybiswas/clippy/README.md

 # Clippy

-Clippy is an online clipboard tool, to solve the age-old problem of coping and pasting a breeze, it aslo comes with features like file sharing.
+Clippy is an online clipboard tool, to solve the age-old problem of coping and pasting a breeze, it also comes with features like file sharing.
 Clippy is made with Nextjs and uses MongoDB for storage.

 ## Usage